renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 magical effects that cannot be resisted at all; not every effect has to allow a player to check to resist.

-You also *can* have players mix aptitudes in more complex ways—having people use four aptitudes and divide by two, for example—but this is almost always a bad idea, since the increase in complexity is pretty much never worth the increase in fidelity (that is, in better representing just exactly what is being tested).
+You also *can* have players mix aptitudes in more complex ways — having people use four aptitudes and divide by two, for example — but this is almost always a bad idea, since the increase in complexity is pretty much never worth the increase in fidelity (that is, in better representing just exactly what is being tested).

-In the last case—a player is trying to do something that isn’t covered by a skill that they have, possibly a skill that it would be unusual for anyone to have—you can allow a player to *default* (see above), either to a related skill that they do have, or to the aptitude that would be linked to the skill they don’t have.
+In the last case — a player is trying to do something that isn’t covered by a skill that they have, possibly a skill that it would be unusual for anyone to have — you can allow a player to *default* (see above), either to a related skill that they do have, or to the aptitude that would be linked to the skill they don’t have.
 Don’t rush *too* quickly to the decision that a character needs an exotic skill; if the player is trying